lqycrystal/qingyuli.github.io/_pages/about.md

 This is Qingyu Li's personal homepage.
 Please also refer to [my homepage in Technical University of Munich](https://www.asg.ed.tum.de/sipeo/team/qingyu-li/).

 ## A short introduction
 I am a Research Associate in the chair of [Data Science in Earth Observation, Techinical Univeristy of Munich](https://www.asg.ed.tum.de/sipeo/home/) working in the field of remote sensing.
 I submitted my Ph.D. thesis in June, 2022, and the topic is “Deep Learning for Building Footrpint Generation from Optical Imagery”.
-I received my B.Eng. in Photogrammetry and Remote Sensing from Wuhan University, China; I obtained my double Master Degree,which is ESPACE, TUM, Germany and  Photogrammetry and remote sensing, Wuhan University, China.
+I received my B.Eng. in Photogrammetry and Remote Sensing from Wuhan University, China; I obtained my double Master Degree, which are (1) ESPACE, TUM, Germany and (2) Photogrammetry and remote sensing, Wuhan University, China.

 <b>Research Interests:</b>
 * Remote sensing image understanding
+* Remote sensing application
 * Urban analysis
 * Deep learning algorithms
-* Remote sensing application

 <b>Research Highlights:</b>
 * Development of novel deep learning alogrithms for [building footprint generation](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9082125)